Using the H5P Image Hotspot Tool

 1. In the Learning Space choose the module you want the H5P to be in, click on New then New Document.

-5. Using the dropdown menu, set your Content Type to Image Hotspot.
+5. From the Content Type dropdown menu, select Image Hotspot.

 2. Click the Hotspot colour dropdown to open a colour picker.
 This determines what colour the hotspots (appearing as small icons) will be.
 When you've found a colour you're happy with, click Choose.

 If you select black, for example, the hotspot will appear like this .
 Remember to choose a colour that will be clearly visible against your background image.